 We don’t want the pre-wedding shoot.
 Do we get a reduction in price?

 I’m afraid not.
-Many sites will charge you extra for the pre wedding shoot but I would rather just class it as part of the service.
-It is a fantastic way of me getting to see how you are together as a couple but equally as important, it gets you used to me taking your picture and gives you an insight into how things will be on the day.
+Many sites will charge you extra for the pre-wedding shoot but I would rather just class it as part of the service.
+It is a fantastic way for me to see how you are together as a couple but equally as important, it gets you used to me taking your picture and gives you an insight into how things will be on the day.

 How many images do we get?

 On average, you will receive anything from 300-500 images.
 All the images will have been individually edited by myself and added to the USB.